DrrrChatbots/drrr-botext/manuals/manual-en.md

   If the keyword is an empty string, list it for play.
   1. "Keywords": Song keywords.
   2. "Number": Index of search results.
   3. "Sound Source": Sound source.
-Currently there are "千", "易" and "Ｙ" available.
+Currently there are "千", "易", "我", "狗" and "Ｙ" available.
 - `schm` `["Song Keyword"] `
   `schm` `["Song Keyword", "Sound Source"] `
   List search results.
   1. "Keywords": Song keywords.
-  2. "Sound Source": There are currently "千", "易" and "Ｙ" available.
+  2. "Sound Source": There are currently "千", "易", "我", "狗" and "Ｙ" available.
 - `horm` `["username"] `
   Transfer owner permissions to the user.
 - `ocdr` `[] `